GaganGoswami/notes/Vibe-Prompts/Video-Scripts/ProposalAI-video-record-plan.md

 ### **Scene 1: Introduction & Dashboard (1-2 minutes)**

 **Narration:**
-> "Welcome to the Proposal Intelligence Assistant - a comprehensive solution for managing your pre-sales proposal process.
+> "Welcome to the ProposalAI - a comprehensive solution for managing your pre-sales proposal process.
 Let's start with the dashboard overview."

 **Actions:**
 1. **Landing on Dashboard**